 So… How Do I Get There?

-The campground has extreme differences in temperature based on the season.
+The site is located in the high desert, about 3,000 feet in elevation, thus has extreme differences in temperature based on the season.
 During the summer, the temperatures can be nice at night, but during the winter, you can be dealing with below freezing conditions!
-Always check the weather and don’t forget your jackets, gloves, hat/beanie, or anything you need to stay warm!
+Always check the weather.

 Arrival and Leaving

 You may arrive and leave as you please.
 We prefer you arrive while there is still light out, it’s just easier to set up that way, but we understand if you can’t come until later.
 Car headlights will ruin any dark adaptation we have while observing, so if you are arriving after dark, or plan on leaving during the night, then please do your best to keep the bright lights off until absolutely necessary!

 People that absolutely must bring their RV’s can reserve individual spots to RV park through recreation.gov’s website.
 The same goes with people who want to camp overnight.
 Sometimes I will have a spot or two reserved, other times I won’t.

 food and drinks will be on a “bring your own” basis – I don’t like to bring a bunch of food all the way out there if the guests aren’t going to eat it!
 If you choose to bring food to share with people not in your party, that is your choice!

 If anything, don’t forget to bring water!
 The amenities like running water and toilets will be available as long as the campsites are open.
 Whatever you bring, please make sure we leave the park in the same condition we arrived in!